What are the aims of this Oil and Gas course...?

 As the industry now seeks the rapid drilling and commissioning of new wells to meet energy demands, along with major investment in heavy oils and shale oil and gas, skilled engineers who can rapidly design and commission oilfield installations will be the backbone for growth in this industry.
-It is precisely this type of engineer that Brunel’s programme will develop.
+It is precisely this type of engineer that the Brunel University London programme will develop.

 A distinguishing feature of the course is its ambition to instil systems thinking, by treating structures and their operating environment holistically as a system – helping graduates develop the skills to address a wide range of complex engineering problems rapidly.

 Benefits of this Oil and Gas Engineering degree

 The course is much more than just an MSc, as there are a range of additional benefits:

 - Students will be able to access laboratory facilities at the recently formed NSIRC site which are extensive, modern and well equipped.

 - Although we recruit a large number of highly qualified students to our undergraduate, postgraduate and research degrees each year, we don’t forget that you are an individual.
 From the beginning of your time here, you are allocated a personal tutor who will guide you through academic and pastoral issues.

 - The College is research intensive as our academics are actively involved in cutting-edge research.
 Much of this research is undertaken with collaborators outside the University, including leading oil and gas companies, construction companies, water utilities, and other leading industrial firms.
 We work with universities in China, Poland, Egypt, Turkey, Italy, Denmark and Japan.
 This research is fed directly into our courses, providing a challenging investigative culture and ensuring that you are exposed to up-to-date and relevant material throughout your time at Brunel.